belelaritra/HackerRank_Contest_Scraper/README.md

 ## Please Help me to improve the code

-You can also add tkinter gui.
+You can also add tkinter or pyqt gui.